jlobue10/SteamDeck_rEFInd/README.md

 ## **Future plans**

-The GUI has been thoroughly tested and released.
-I'm working on adding a check for update function to the GUI.
-As this is just a minor QoL improvement and not any functional "improvement," the priority is not that high, and there's no specific ETA for when this will be working.

-I also have an unreleased repo meant for laptops and desktops with generic Linux and Windows rEFind dual boot support (with support for secure boot).
+I have an unreleased repo meant for laptops and desktops with generic Linux and Windows rEFind dual boot support (with support for secure boot).
 I may release this at some point, but there's no ETA.

 ## **Acknowledgements**